 All ceremonial cake or cupcakes may be obtained from any vendor.
 All food and beverages for facility events must be provided by a caterer from the Museum’s Approved Caterers List.
 Park events may provide their own food and beverages.

 You are free to utilize services from any event rental, musical entertainment, transportation service, etc. All vendors are subject to Protection Services approval.

 Yes.
 If the alcohol is not being served by the approved caterer, it is the clients’ responsibility to provide proper ABC licensing at least (15) days prior to the event in order to insure the service provider.

 Proper licensing can be obtained at http://www.abc.virginia.gov/licensing/banquet.htm

 We require Event Liability Insurance naming The Mariners’ Museum & Park as an additional insured on the policy, available through any insurance company, for all Museum and Park events.
 Proper coverage amounts can be found in your rental contract.

 Daytime event guests are always welcome to enjoy the Museum free of charge.
 In the evening the USS Monitor Center, The Museum Main Loop, or both can be left accessible to guests during your event for an additional fee.
-Docent guided tours are also available upon request based on scheduling.
+Navigator-guided tours are also available upon request based on scheduling.